Mar-Issah/chatgpt_clone/README.md

 ![App](app.png)

-## To run this app locally, follow these steps:
+## To run this app locally, follow the steps below:

 - Clone the repository
 - run `pipenv shell`